movestore/movestore.github.io/create_app.md

 ## Notes and recommendations
 - As move/sp will be deprecated at the end of 2023, consider working with sf and using the brand-new [move2 package](https://gitlab.com/bartk/move2), which has recently been added to CRAN.
 Avoid any use of deprecated R packages.

 - **Stepwise App review is now implemented!** The new trial stage allows you to test your App in MoveApps before it will become available to all users.
+It is life starting 30 Oct 2023.

 - Don’t be afraid to hand in a preliminary App, a warning message can be applied.